California driver in Mercedes-Benz leads police on chase, dies after 100 mph, 330-foot jump over river

 A witness near the incident said Callahan made a U-turn before sending his vehicle airborne.

-“Like at a hundred miles per hour, he cleared the whole d--- river," Bryan Zollars told Fresno's KSEE-TV.
+“Like at a hundred miles per hour, he cleared the whole damn river," Bryan Zollars told Fresno's KSEE-TV.

 Friends of the victim told KFSN they were "confused as to why he did what he did," adding that Callahan was a generous person.